-A super co-contribution is a payment made by the Federal Government to reward Australians who save for their retirement.
+A super co-contribution is a payment made by the Australian Government to reward low or middle-income earners who save for their retirement.

-The super co-contribution is based on the personal contributions you make to your super in the relevant financial year.
+The super co-contribution is based on your income and the personal contributions you make to your super in the relevant financial year.
 A personal contribution is a contribution to super from an after-tax income.

 What contributions qualify for super co-contribution?